-Structural maintenance of paths and railings is the responsibility of the Premises section of the Leisure and Amenity Department.
-Maintenance of the playgrounds is the responsibility of the Play Services section of the Childrens Services Department.
+Structural maintenance of paths and railings is the responsibility of the Premises section of the Leisure and Amenity Department..

 Staff skills & knowledge:

 Skills required to manage this site include basic horticultural maintenance including the use of mowing and strimming machinery.
 A higher level of knowledge is required for maintenance of trees.
 Building and engineering skills are required to maintain structures, paths and railings.